-The Research Instrumentation & Equipment Program is designed to help Research Core Facilities acquire new and repair, upgrade or replace existing instrumentation critical to UO’s research infrastructure.
+The Research Instrumentation & Equipment Program is designed to help Research Core Facilities acquire new equipment, and repair, upgrade or replace existing instrumentation critical to UO’s research infrastructure.
 The Program will enable Research Core Facilities to continue to provide world-class service to both internal and external users.

 For emergency requests, please fill out this form for review on an as-needed basis.